-We found that (1) a county’s access to Pasture, Rainfall and Forage index insurance causes less acreage to be enrolled in the Conservation Reserve Program and (2) the effect becomes stronger the longer both products are available.
+We found that (1) a county’s access to Pasture, Rangeland, and Forage index insurance causes less acreage to be enrolled in the Conservation Reserve Program and (2) the effect becomes stronger the longer both products are available.
 Our main model gives the following estimates for the group-time effects of PRF availability on each group of counties:

 CRP enrollment is reduced when PRF insurance becomes available

 While the direction of the individual group-time estimates suggest that PRF insurance substitutes for CRP, the estimates in Figure 3 are small and only statistically significant for the final group.
 As discussed above, these estimates can also be interpreted broadly when the groups and times are aggregated.
 When we aggregate across both, we arrive at an estimated effect of -0.0065 which is significant at the 95% confidence level.
 These estimates are in the units of the dependent variable—CRP share of all cropland in the county—and therefore that total effect can be interpreted as follows: The availability of PRF insurance reduced the CRP enrollment share by 0.65%.
 With the average CRP enrollment share at only 5.5%, this 0.65% represents a 12% decrease in average CRP enrollment.

 The longer that PRF insurance is available, the more CRP enrollment is reduced